douglasdcm/caqui/README.md

-from caqui.easy import AsyncPage from caqui.by import By from caqui import synchronous from caqui.easy.capabilities import ChromeOptionsBuilder from caqui.easy.options import ChromeOptionsBuilder from caqui.easy.server import Server from time import sleep
+from caqui.easy import AsyncPage from caqui.by import By from caqui import synchronous from caqui.easy.options import ChromeOptionsBuilder from caqui.easy.server import Server

 SERVER_PORT = 9999
 SERVER_URL = f"http://localhost:{SERVER_PORT}"